 Day 9 — Inle Lake

 Spend the day exploring the lake, from lush floating gardens to vibrant lakeside markets.
-Take a Shan cooking class; examine hundreds of Shan-style stupas at Indein; and visit the Nga Phe Kyaung Monastery, perched over the water on stilts and teak planks.
+Enjoy a Shan-style cooking class demonstration; examine hundreds of Shan-style stupas at Indein; and visit the Nga Phe Kyaung Monastery, perched over the water on stilts and teak planks.
+Later, enjoy a conservation talk by a member of Inle Heritage, an organization that looks after the cultural and natural heritage of Inle Lake and the surrounding region.
 Villa Inle Resort & Spa (B,L,D)

 Day 10 — Yangon

 Fly to Yangon this morning, and meet with monks on a visit to the Kalaywa Tawya Monastery and School Project.
 Encounter the glittering stupas of Shwedagon Pagoda, a gilded temple tipped with more than 4,500 diamonds.
 Participate in a lamp-lighting ceremony at the temple and enjoy time to stroll the grounds alongside the pilgrims and families that flock here.
 Gather for a farewell dinner this evening.
 Sule Shangri-La Hotel (B,L,D)